 Elementary calculus and linear algebra; basics of probability theory and statistics.

-The course provides an introduction to key concepts and algorithms for neural networks.
+The course provides an introduction to key concepts and algorithms for neural networks, with strong emphasis on Deep Learning and its applications.
 It covers the following topics:

-The course will consist of weekly lectures, a few programming assignments and the final written exam.
+Moreover, several state-of-the-art applications of Deep Learning to image recognition, computer vision, language modeling, will be discussed.
+The course consists of weekly lectures, a few programming assignments (in Python or Matlab) and the final written exam.

 The objective of this course are:

-- to develop practical skills for applying neural networks for real life problems, such as image classification, speech recognition, weather forecasting,
+• to develop practical skills for designing and training neural networks for tasks like image classification, speech recognition, forecasting

 The most recent timetable can be found at the LIACS website